nest/nest-simulator/doc/htmldoc/neurons/neuron_types.rst

    .. grid-item::
       :columns: 10

-      NEST provides a number of auxiallary neuron models that can be used to mimic spcecific purposes and Neurons that repeat incoming spikes.
+      NEST provides a number of auxilliary neuron models that can be used for specific purposes such as repeating or ignoring particular incoming spike patterns.
+Use cases for such functionality include testing or benchmarking simulator performance, or the creation of shared spiking input patterns to neurons.

       .. dropdown:: Auxillary neurons